 Chapter 14c

-These first two great successes of our foreign policy turned out to be the most enduring.
+These first 2 great successes of our foreign policy turned out to be the most enduring.

 Without them, our people would play no role in the world today.

-These achievements were the first and unfortunately the only successful attempts to establish a harmony between our increasing population and the territory from which it drew its livelihood.
+These were the only successful attempts to establish a harmony between our:

-To the same source we are to attribute the organization of the instinct of national selfpreservation and self-defence in the German Army, an achievement which suited the modern world.
+• led to the instinct of national self-preservation and self-defence in the German Army, an achievement which suited the modern world.*

-The transformation of the idea of self-defence on the part of the individual into the duty of national defence is derived from the Prussian State and the new statal concept which it introduced.
-It would be impossible to over-estimate the importance of this historical process.
+The duty of national defence is derived from the Prussian State and the new statal concept which it introduced.

 The German spirit could then make its contribution to civilization only through individuals living under the rule of foreign nations and the origin of those individuals would remain unknown.
 They would remain as the fertilizing manure of civilization, until the last residue of Nordic-Aryan blood would become corrupted or drained out.
 It is a remarkable fact that the real political successes achieved by our people during their millennial struggles are better appreciated and understood among our adversaries than among ourselves.
 Even still to-day we grow enthusiastic about a heroism which robbed our people of millions of their best racial stock and turned out completely fruitless in the end.